rmit-s3599773-William-Crawford/Odd-Jobs/README.md

 # Spring Boot Java and React JS Application start up

-This project uses Webpack alongside a Maven to build and run.
+This project uses Webpack alongside Maven to build and run.

 ## Available Scripts

+These scripts should be run from the root directory of the project.

 ### `mvn spring-boot:run`